-At a most basic level one provider focus group suggested that the fact that the young person is 'still alive' is a positive outcome.
-More generally, good outcomes for children and families, as defined by the providers, mean that young people have positive 'childhood experiences with their families' and within their communities.
-Effective integrated services were seen as a mechanism by which young people and their families are empowered to develop the skills, attitudes and behaviours to enable them to live happy lives.
-An effective system was not seen as static, but as a dynamic process of engagement, referrals, assessments, interventions and after care.
-As one provider noted, with reference to the Hardiker model, services need to be able to 'move them on and move them down' (i.e., to lower levels of needs).
+Good outcomes for children and families, as defined by service providers, mean that young people have positive 'childhood experiences with their families' and within their communities.
+Effective integrated services were seen as a mechanism by which young people and their families can be empowered to develop the skills, attitudes and behaviours to enable them to live happy lives.
+An effective system was not seen as static, but as a dynamic process of engagement, referrals, assessments, interventions and after-care.
+As one provider noted, with reference to the Hardiker model, services need to be able to 'move them on and move them down' (i.e. to lower levels of needs).